A bound state attractor in optical turbulence: Soliton turbulence and the emergence of a bound state

 Around the transition at $\sigma\approx 1$, we observe slowing down of the dynamics, in that for a given placement of the initial spectrum, the bound state takes progressively longer to form as $\sigma\to 1^+$.
 In several realisations close to but above the transition, we also observe transient fragility of the bound state: a coherent structure initially forms with a certain amplitude, then it weakens, before consolidating again and saturating at a higher amplitude.
 It is of course possible that these will collapse into random waves eventually, but we do not observe any further weakening for as long as we continue the simulations.

+Likewise, for $\sigma\to 1^-$, we sometimes see a coherent structure emerging transiently only to disperse again, associated with one eigenvalue rising above the others in the DST spectrum, before eventually collapsing back into the ``swarm'' of eigenvalues near the real axis.

-Likewise, it may be the case that for $\sigma \lesssim 1$ the formation of the bound state is delayed beyond our simulation time.
-However, long runs show no sign of the random waves strengthening into coherent structures in these cases.
-Since the control parameter $\sigma$ is physically motivated by energy considerations, we do not expect coherent structures ever to form for initial conditions below the threshold.
+For values of $\sigma$ significantly below the transition, long simulations show no sign of the random waves strengthening into coherent structures.
+It may be the case that the formation of the bound state is delayed beyond our simulation time.
+However, since the control parameter $\sigma$ is physically motivated by energy considerations, we do not expect coherent structures ever to form for initial conditions below the threshold.